Of course you can play in church!

 Comfort in B minor (key signature of two sharps)

-Here's another version of Were You There?, this time, with the hymn played twice, and Still Waters as the interlude between the two verses.
+Here's an easy version of Were You There?, with the hymn played twice, and Still Waters as the interlude between the two verses.